jpniederer/Dev-eryday/_posts/2018-1-21-Weekly-Update-January-15-21.markdown

 On the Next...
 --------

 I'm diving head first into React this week.
-I haven't touched since I got the React Nanodegree and I'm wanting to get back into it.
-I've been building out the web service for the IdeaListz application I want to launch and it's getting to be time to start developing the client side.
+I haven't touched it since I got the React Nanodegree and I'm wanting to get back into it.
+I've been building out the web service for the IdeaListz application I want to launch, and it's getting to be time to start developing the client side.
 It's going to be a fun week.

 [mac]: https://app.pluralsight.com/library/courses/microsoft-azure-cognitive-services-big-picture/table-of-contents
 [core]: https://app.pluralsight.com/library/courses/aspdotnetcore-implementing-securing-api/table-of-contents